vaginessa/CameraOCRTranslate/README.md

 - [x] Start working on OCR open source library for text extraction
 - Week 2:
 - [x] Continue working on OCR and try to get it done by this week.
-- [ ] Update the listview to recyclerview
 - [x] fetch the data in a dynamic way

 # Sprint 2 - 3 Plan:
 ### TODOS

-- [ ] ripple effect when bottom navigation is switched ( see google play store view pager tab)
 - [x] make the showcase view background little nicer
 - [x] remove the '[]' from the output
 - [x] translate it when user stops typing or press backbitten
+- [x] make camera screen more nicer ( look dictionary and yandex app for this)
+- [x] Translate the text on tap
+- [x] Add animation when card is swiped
+- [ ] ripple effect when bottom navigation is switched ( see google play store view pager tab)
 - [ ] make RecyclerView items deletable by id
-- [x] make camera screen more nicer ( look dictionary and yonder app for this)

 ## Getting started